Kong/terraform-provider-konnect/docs/resources/gateway_plugin_forward_proxy.md

 - `http_proxy_port` (Number) An integer representing a port number between 0 and 65535, inclusive.
 - `https_proxy_host` (String) A string representing a host name, such as example.com.
 - `https_proxy_port` (Number) An integer representing a port number between 0 and 65535, inclusive.
 - `https_verify` (Boolean) Whether the server certificate will be verified according to the CA certificates specified in lua_ssl_trusted_certificate.
-Default: true
+Default: false
 - `proxy_scheme` (String) The proxy scheme to use when connecting.
 Only `http` is supported.
 Default: "http"; must be "http"
 - `x_headers` (String) Determines how to handle headers when forwarding the request.
 Default: "append"; must be one of ["append", "delete", "transparent"]